Mejiro Ardan: 1989: four-year-old season

 As Mejiro Ardan began training again, he was often partnered up with lower-ranking horses and didn't run much.
 Nevertheless, the team prepared the horse for a comeback at the May Stakes, an open race, almost a year after his run at the Derby.
 He won the race easily.

 His next five races made up the most successful part of his career.
 The next race in his rotation was the G2 Takamatsunomiya Hai.
 With his regular jockey Okabe abroad, Hiroshi Kawachi—who had jockeyed Mejiro Ramonu—took the spot.
 Also in the race was Bamboo Memory, whom Okabe himself had jockeyed in his Yasuda Kinen victory earlier that month.

 During the race, Ardan kept a good position throughout and made a break for it on the first corner, passing Dai Yusaku and winning by 2.5 lengths.
 This was Ardan's first—and only—graded victory.

 Mejiro Ardan would begin his autumn circuit with the Mainichi Okan, starting as the second favorite to Oguri Cap, with Inari One as the third.
 Mejiro Ardan fought well and clinched a third-place finish.

-He then continued on to the autumn Tenno Sho, another race featuring very strong horses; Oguri Cap, Super Creek, Yaeno Muteki, and Inari One all participated it in, but Ardan was the third-favorite.
+He then continued on to the autumn Tenno Sho, another race featuring very strong horses; Oguri Cap, Super Creek, Yaeno Muteki, and Inari One all participated in it, with Mejiro Ardan as the third-favorite.
 Once again, he placed third, this time to Super Creek and Oguri Cap.

 Despite the team's plans to race Mejiro Ardan in the Japan Cup after that, a bowed tendon was discovered in his front-right leg, forcing him into another long hiatus.